NicoleMgl/NicoleMgl/README.md

 ### Hi there 👋

+I'm Nika (or Nicole)!
+I am currently a student at the **University of Toronto**.
+- :astronaut: I'm currently working on front end development
+- :brain: I'm studying React.js and data science with Python
+- :smile: Pronouns: she/her
 <!--
 **NicoleMgl/NicoleMgl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.